Thank you Preceptors!

 RxPreceptor is the website that we use to manage our rotations.
 Please contact us if you have any trouble or need help logging in.

-Last fall's Career Development Activities were a success.
+This fall's Career Development Activities have been a success.
 Thank you to all our preceptors who participated!

 If you are interested in participating in any of the activities described above next year or finding out more information, please contact Janet Cooley.